b-lukaszuk/BS_wJ_eng/contents/binary.md

 sco(s)
 ```

-It appears we did just fine, as the function produces the same results as
+It appears we did just fine as the function produces the same results as
 `string`.